tanmayghare/activity-recommendation-system/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments